SebilleK/PenPalMarket/README.md

 Make sure to set a **JWT secret** and a **Cookies secret** in your **environment variables**.
 Check out the file _.example-env_

+This article was a very nice help, especially with Typescript: https://medium.com/@atatijr/token-based-authentication-with-fastify-jwt-and-typescript-1fa5cccc63c5

 ### Protected Routes

 These are the routes that need a valid access token / bearer token, and where we use the preHandler hook to check it.